ayalal/CS-373-DADA/README.md

 Week 1 was a great introduction to malware with lectures provided by an individual within the industry who provided relevant and intriguing information to the students.
 The homework was a strong complement to the lecture materials as we were able to utilize malware analysis tools to a known malware attack which we were able to analyze with the tools provided in the dedicated virtual machines.
 As a result of the homework we were able to thoroughly analyze a form of malware and just how complex an attack can become and how hard they are to identify without the proper knowledge of malware or application of anti-virus software/tools.
 Overall, week 1 as stated was a smooth, effective introdction into malware and a great opportunity to play with malware analysis tools to increase our knowledge on how to properly dissect an infected system/machine.

+## Week 2 Write-Up
+Week 2 introduced the topic of advanced forensics of systems/hosts presented by the director of threat intelligence at McAfee labs for a second week in a row.
+The lectures provided from our lecture were very interesting as well as relevant to today while showcasing useful techniques, tools, and industry standards that can be applied during our education a long with future career opportunities.
+The lectures this week also provided the opportunity of working with memory dumps/analysis including the challenge of scanning a usb device from a Korean defactor.

+### An Overview of Forensics
+According to the lecture slides "Forensic Computing is the process of identifying, preserving, analyzing and presenting digital evidence in a manner that is legally acceptable”.
+(Rodney McKemmish 1999) Within the realm of computing forensics there are three areas of analyses known as live forensics, post-mortem based forensics (memory/disk), and network based forensics for data collection of cases.
+The process of forensics breaks down to evidence acquisition, investigation plus analyses, and reporting results while following four essential principles which are:
+1. Minimize data loss
+2. Record Everything
+3. Analyze all data collected (evidence)
+4. Report findings
+Following the defined investigation structure will allow for effective preparation, detection, response, strategies/tactics, and results for cases.
+During the investigation acquisition of data is crucial and can conist of virtual/physical main memory, drives or partitions, and any traffic over a network (intranet/internet).
+While collecting data (evidence) it is important to follow the guidelines of not interacting with a live system (alters the natural state of the evidence), powering down a system can destroy evidence, and when collecting evidence you should collect in the order of volatile to less volatile.